-Our immune system protects us from fungi, bacteria, viruses, and other microbes to defend us against illnesses.
+Our immune system protects us from fungi, bacteria, viruses, and other microbes in order to defend us against illnesses.
 The immune system is a complex network of organs, cells, and various proteins in our bodies that act in a coordinated manner to protect our bodies.
 You may have noticed that some people get sick during the flu or virus season, but others don’t get sick even when those around them are contagiously ill.
 If you are wondering why some are prone to catching colds and viral infections, while others don’t get sick as often, it is all thanks to the incredible immune system built into each of our bodies.

 The immune system is the body’s first line of defense against foreign microorganisms from entering our bodies.
-The stronger your immune system, the less chances you have of getting ill.
+The stronger your immune system, the less chances you have of becoming ill.

 Some groups are more vulnerable to their immunity being compromised.
 For instance, the elderly, infants, those on immunosuppressive therapy like transplant or cancer patients, and those with medical conditions such as obesity and diabetes can be far more susceptible to infections.
 Additionally, some habits can also weaken your immune system including:

 Probiotics are yeast and live bacteria that are good for you, especially for your digestive system.
 Probiotics are usually referred to as good or helpful bacteria.
 This is because they help maintain your gut health, they do so by maintaining a balanced growth of good bacteria in your gut.
 This allows your gut to create a healthy community of microorganisms that boosts your body's overall immunity.

 Various types of bacteria are classified as probiotics, and they all have different functions.
 However, the most common probiotics are classified as: